lgleto/TopNews-Andoid-iOS/README.md

 ### Repository

-The repository class it's responsible to gather data from the server and store it on the local datbase withou duplicating it.
-When the user opens the app he will see firstly the date store on the mobile and than the data fetched from the server.
+The repository class it's responsible to gather data from the server and store it on the local database without duplicating it.
+When the user opens the app, he will see firstly the date store on the mobile and then the data fetched from the server.
 This class is defined by the `Singleton` pattern that allows the object of this class to be instantiated only once in the application lifecycle.

-The `getCachedArticles` function is will ask local database for articles of a particular category.
+The `getCachedArticles` function will ask local database for articles of a particular category.
 This function is only invoked by the `getArticles` function, which is responsible for fetching the articles on the remote server.

 ```kotlin
 object Repository {